Mathématique: Chapter 61

 “Poor form,” Rush murmured.

-Before she’d interrupted him, he’d been in the midst of digging the entire Prelude and Fugue No. 1 in C major from The Well-Tempered Clavier out of his memory.
+Before she’d interrupted him, he’d been digging the Prelude and Fugue No. 1 in C Major from The Well-Tempered Clavier out of his memory.
 It didn’t much want to come, and he suspected he’d only ever learned the thing because Gloria had played Gounod’s Ave Maria overtop it.
-As he worked out the melody, the absence of the violin was, itself, a presence.

 “Question for you.”
 Coral watched his right hand ascend and descend through the components of each chord.
 “What are the things on your head?
 You said they were medical devices.
 But what are they for?”